 - The Very Definitely Final Dungeon of Pokémon XD is located right off the coast of Gateon Port, the First Town.

-- No mention of the obvious fact that Indigo Plateau and Victory Road (the place you battle the Elite Four and champion and hence Final Boss) of the original games is just a bit left from Viridian City and hence right near the start of the game.
+- Indigo Plateau and Victory Road (the place you battle the Elite Four and champion and hence Final Boss) of the original games is just a bit left from Viridian City and hence right near the start of the game.
 Pokemon and XY also do this, with Victory Road being just off the first Gym town, and you can even access the entrance to it before getting a single badge!

 - In Pokémon Colosseum, Wes meets the Final Boss of the game at the Outskirt Stand, the first location he went to at the beginning after destroying the Team Snagem base.